A Tribute To The Golden Age of Motor City Soul

 Accordingly, you can choose which gauge and type of Elites Strings you prefer, and specify set-up requirements.

-Now Available - Bass Collection Bespoke
+Bass Collection Bespoke

 Take complete control over your Bass Collection specifications - Choose your own colour/pickguard combination and select custom hardware, pickups and electronics from a wide range of suppliers including Babicz, Omega, Aguilar, Sims, Mike Pope, EMG, Sadowsky, etc.